chrplr/PCBS/docs/cogmaster-lectures.rst

 ---------------

-Laptops: Students must bring there own laptop (preferably fully charged!) with the specified software preinstalled.
+Laptops: Students must bring there own laptop (preferably fully charged!) with the specified software preinstalled (see https://pcbs.readthedocs.io/en/latest/software-installation.html)

-Participation.
-You are strongly encouraged to participate in lectures and on the slack discussion forum.
+Participation: You are strongly encouraged to participate in lectures and on the discord discussion forum.
 The more advanced students are expected to help the beginners.